ObstacleSM/documentation/getting_started.md

 declare Text Nothing;
 ```

 The first line declares a new **variable**.
 A variable is used to hold some data.
 It starts with a declare keyword, then the type and the name of the variable are indicated.
-We have not set any value for the `Nothing` variable, consequently its value is an empty text.
+We have not set any value for the variable named `Nothing`, consequently its value is an empty text.

 ```maniascript
 declare Sentence = Hello();
 ```

-This line is similar  to the first one, we declare a new variable named `Sentence` and assign a value.
+This line is similar  to the first one, we declare a new variable named `Sentence` and assign it a value with the equal sign `=`.
 The value of `Sentence` is `Hello()`.
-Did you notice the two parenthesis?
+Did you notice the two parenthesis after `Hello`?
 They are here because `Hello()` is a  **function call**, so we need to read the `Hello` function to know the value of `Sentence`.

 ```maniascript
 Text Hello() {